SLAP: Simultaneous Localization and Planning Under Uncertainty for Physical Mobile Robots via Dynamic Replanning in Belief Space: Extended version: Introduction

-\axx{ The second challenge in applying tree-based methods to SLAP is the ``low chance of revisiting the same belief".
-Tree-based methods require the simulator to revisit the same belief many times to learn its value.
+The second challenge in applying tree-based methods to SLAP is that the tree-based methods require the simulator to revisit the same belief many times to learn its value.
 However, in SLAP-like problems with continuous state/action/observation spaces, the chances of visiting the same belief is almost zero.
+Even in the discretized version, the number of simulation steps $ (x',z,c)\sim\mathcal{G}(x,u) $ along the tree is of the order $ n_{coll} = O(n_{b}(|\mathbb{U}||\mathbb{Z}|)^{d}) $.
+For the problem in this paper, typical values are in the order of: $ n_{b}>10 $ for the number of particles used to represent the belief for accurate collision checking. $ d = 10^4 $ steps for path length (search tree depth), $|\mathbb{U}| = 50^2$ and $ |\mathbb{Z}|= 100^{10}$ for discretization of the 2-dimensional and 10-dimensional control and observation spaces.
+Thus, the chances of revisiting the same belief in the discretized version of the problem are quite low.